 Add Some Gravy Another Way

 If you don’t have a knack for creating physical objects to sell, find a service you’re willing to perform in exchange for money on the side instead.
 One of the most famous go-to side hustles is driving for ride-sharing companies, but you don’t necessarily have to leave the house to earn a little gravy.
 You can freelance a skill like translating, bookkeeping or web designing.
 You can tutor, walk dogs or nanny part time.
 Either way, the principle remains the same as before — if you have two days off, commit one to bringing in some extra money on the side.

 Sell Your Stuff

-Selling your stuff online has been done by plenty of people, but there are still many other — and often easier — options.
+Selling your stuff online has been done by plenty of people, but there are still many other — and potentially easier — options.
 There are apps out there that let you hold online garage sales, offloading unused stuff in exchange for cold hard cash with fairly minimal effort.

 The single best way to save time and money on commuting is not to commute at all.
-Working from home is one of the most coveted and commonly requested benefits, so more employers are offering it when they can, at least on a some-of-the-time basis.
+Working from home can be one of the most coveted and commonly requested benefits, so more employers are offering it when they can, at least on a some-of-the-time basis.
 Ask your human resources department if it’s possible to work a few days a week from home — you’ll save commuting costs and free up time for your side hustle.

 Rent Your Car

 Just as you can make money by driving people around, you can also rent your car to people who would rather drive it themselves.
-Peer-to-peer (P2P) car-sharing apps let the carless rent vehicles from people looking to make money off their cars – and it lets cash-strapped car owners put their vehicles to work for them when they’re not in use.
+Peer-to-peer (P2P) car-sharing apps let the carless rent vehicles from people looking to make money off their cars — and it lets cash-strapped car owners can put their vehicles to work for them when they’re not in use.